 - [single letter].global-ssl.fastly.net] Maps to customer wildcard TLS certificates.
 The letter you use will depend on the certificate to which your domain was added.
-Fastly support will provide you with additional information. - 1 IMPORTANT: Do not prepend your domain to the hostname.
-For example, do not create a CNAME record for example.com.[single letter].global-ssl.fastly.net.
-You should only create a CNAME record for the TLS hostname provided by Fastly support.
+Fastly support will provide you with additional information. - IMPORTANT: Do not prepend your domain to the hostname.
+For example, do not create a CNAME record for example.com.[single letter].global-ssl.fastly.net].
+You should only create a CNAME record for the TLS hostname provided by Fastly support. - [single letter].ssl.fastly.net Same as above, but excludes all cache servers except those in the US and Europe.